Licensing criteria for home-based ECE services

-Bunk beds and elevated beds cannot be used as beds at this height pose a falling risk and are not of a design that ensures a child’s safety.
+Bunk beds and elevated beds cannot be used as beds as this height poses a falling risk and they are not of a design that ensures a child’s safety.

 Risk mitigations such as increasing supervision or the use of safety matting do not meet the requirements of this criterion.